rakgnarr/rakgnarr/README.md

 <!-- Intro -->
 # Hi, there! 👋
- My name is Rakan.
-I'm a high performant Software Engineer with exceptional leadership and critical thinking skills.
-I graduated from a top-tier university with a degree in Computer Science.
-I'm an ambitious, self-motivated, and passionate developer with diverse experience in various fields such as Software Development, Mobile Apps, Video Games, Embedded Systems, and Computer Graphics.
+  I do what I love and love what I do ;)

+Interests:
+- Game Dev
+- Apps
+- Embedded Systems
+- Computer Graphics
+- AR/VR